Ring Video Doorbell: Review

 Ring also offers a Chime product that can be configured on the service as well.
 This plugs into any power socket and provides a fixed base ringer similar to a traditional doorbell installation.
 The chime is useful where there are family members without smartphones, or who's phones are not connected to the doorbell, or simply to a provide louder backup to make sure you don't miss a ring.

-The device itself can be ordered direct from Rings website for US$199.
+The device itself can be ordered direct from the Ring website or from Amazon.
 For those wanting to take advantage of the cloud storage offering, and to enable the Live View feature which allows you to see the live stream on demand, there are two options:

 Ring manages the firmware of the device themselves, which ensures that updates can be pushed out over the air as required.
 The good news is that Ring has demonstrated responsibility as a vendor, quickly responding to reported issues and pushing updates to protect their customers.
 Only one significant vulnerability has been reported so far, and was fixed very promptly according to this report from Sophos.